SPD fatal shooting of suspect in Alexis Gabe case

-(KRON) — Today Seattle Police released footage of the fatal killing of Marshall Curtis Jones, the suspect in the death of Alexis Gabe.
+(KRON) — On Saturday, Seattle Police released footage of the fatal killing of Marshall Curtis Jones, the suspect in the death of Alexis Gabe.

 According to police, the suspect, Jones, reportedly fled to Kent, Washington.
 Members of the Pacific Northwest Violent Offender Task Force, including officers from SPD and surrounding forces, located Jones on the 3500 block of S. 222nd Place in Kent, where police officers attempted to serve a warrant for his arrest at a residence.